Stonelinks/resume/contents/index.md

           start: 2012
           title: Team Leader and Lead Programmer
           description: |
-            - Led a capstone team of engineering students to design a simulator for an intra-wing robot to operate inside an aircraft.
+            - Led a team of students to design a simulator for an intra-wing robot to operate inside an aircraft
-            - Worked closely with Boeing to fulfill requirements for assembly and maintenance roles of operation.
+            - Worked with Boeing to fulfill requirements for assembly and maintenance roles of operation
-            - Implemented client / server architecture to distribute computation effectively and allow collaborative robot use.
+            - Implemented robot client / server to distribute computation effectively and allow collaborative robot use
-            - Designed and implemented a 3D interface with joystick integration to allow user to easily modify robot state.
+            - Created joystick controls and 3D interface to enable easy user / robot interaction
-            - Wrote highly concurrent, high-performance server to control robot hardware, recognize object locations with OpenCV and plan kinematic trajectories to avoid collisions.
+            - Wrote highly concurrent server to control robot hardware, recognize object locations with OpenCV and plan trajectories to avoid collisions
         -
           name: DaBuzz Market Sentiment Analyzer
           link: http://stonelinks.org/projects/DaBuzz/index.html